physical-computation/gfet-simulator/README.md

 ## Other general program functionality todo:
 * General stability, see where it crashes (probably add try-except clauses)
-* Aesthetics ('simulation running' label at the bottom, or some sort of popup window that closes when finished, )
+* Aesthetics ('simulation running' label at the bottom, or some sort of popup window that closes when finished)

 ## Known Issues:
-* Transconducatance and frequency calculations are incorrect
+* Transconducatance and frequency calculations are placeholders and need to be implemented.
 * Mukherjee's model [2] does not currently work, but is instead a placeholder.

 ## References:
 [1] D. Jimenez, "Explicit Drain Current, Charge and Capacitance Model of Graphene Field-Effect Transistors," in IEEE Transactions on Electron Devices, vol. 58, no. 12, pp. 4377-4383, Dec.
 2011, (https://doi.org/10.1109/TED.2011.2168960)

-[3] C. Mukherjee, J. Aguirre-Morales, S. Frégonèse, T. Zimmer and C. Maneux, "Versatile Compact Model for Graphene FET Targeting Reliability-Aware Circuit Design," in IEEE Transactions on Electron Devices, vol. 62, no. 3, pp. 757-763, March 2015, doi: 10.1109/TED.2015.2395134.
+[2] C. Mukherjee, J. Aguirre-Morales, S. Frégonèse, T. Zimmer and C. Maneux, "Versatile Compact Model for Graphene FET Targeting Reliability-Aware Circuit Design," in IEEE Transactions on Electron Devices, vol. 62, no. 3, pp. 757-763, March 2015, doi: 10.1109/TED.2015.2395134.